 Can I invest in more than one Golden Visa fund?

-Yes, it’s possible to split your investment into several funds, and in 2021 there were many successful Golden Visa applications submitted this way.
+Yes, it’s possible to split your investment into several funds.
 The main benefit is broader diversification, and the downside is more paperwork and potentially a bit higher fees (as some fees may be fixed, not a percentage of the invested amount).

 Is it possible to use a company to invest in a Portuguese Golden Visa fund?